 Regent Arcade has long been a special building in Adelaide’s heart.
 Its story goes back to 1928 when it opened as The Regent Theatre, often described as one of the most beautiful and luxurious theatres of its time.
 It was the third Regent Theatre to open in the Hoyts chain and became the hub of entertainment in Adelaide until the 1960’s, when it closed for extensive renovations to establish the arcade it is today.
 This history means the shopfronts showcase unique character and old-world charm, making for a fascinating stroll between Grenfell Street and Rundle Mall.
 The heritage-listed façade welcomes you to many independent retailers and eateries including Larry & Ladd café.
 The centre is anchored by some well- known destinations including the Red Cross Blood Bank, BUPA, and Peter Shearer Menswear.

 City Cross Arcade - Harvey Norman and Australia Post

-A new design upgrade is planned for City Cross Arcade is located in the heart of the city, with entrances on Rundle Mall, Grenfell Street, Gawler Place and James Place.
+A new design upgrade is planned for City Cross Arcade in the heart of the city, with entrances on Rundle Mall, Grenfell Street, Gawler Place and James Place.
 The arcade is anchored by the key stores Harvey Norman, Rebel Sports and Australia Post, as well as offering a range of fashion, gifts and homewares stores.
 It has beauty based services including a men’s barber, hair and beauty, nail salon with convenient services including ATMs, pharmacy, Watch Doctor and lotteries agent.
 The International Food Court has a range of takeaway options including a Mad Mex and Indian cuisine offering a wide range of quality meals and quick bites to satisfy any craving.

 The Myer Centre- 5 levels of Shopping